Acoustics '17 Boston

 PLENARY SESSION AND AWARDS CEREMONY

-The ASA Plenary session will be held Tuesday afternoon, 27 June, where awards will be presented and recognition of newly-elected Fellows of the Acoustical Society will be announced.
+The Plenary session will be held Tuesday afternoon, 27 June, in Ballroom B, where awards will be presented and recognition of newly-elected Fellows of the Acoustical Socsiety will be announced.

 The European Acoustics Association will present two awards including Contribution to Acoustics in Europe and Lifetime Achievements in Acoustics.